MiguelRBF/coordinate_systems/documents/1_coordinate_systems_information.md

 The **geodetic** coordinate system is known to most as the **Latitude** and **Longitude** coordinate system.
 The geodetic grid for the planet is comprised of parallel East/West lines of latitude and North/South lines of longitude that intersect at the poles.
 Latitude and longitude lines are labeled by the angle they subtend with respect to a reference.
 For latitude, that 0 reference is the Equator and for longitude that 0 reference is the Prime Meridian.

 Since the longitude lines are not parallel, the horizontal distance for a degree of longitude depends on your location.
 Therefore, the geodetic location does not have intuitive understanding of distance that other coordinate systems have.
-However, the geodetic coordinate system is globally consistent and therefore is a good coordinate system for positioning high altitude and space-based platforms.
+However, the geodetic coordinate system is globally consistent and therefore is a good coordinate system for positioning high altitude and space-based platforms. [[**5**]](./5_list_references.md)

 In geodetic coordinates the Earth's surface is approximated by an ellipsoid and locations near the surface are described in terms of latitude, longitude  and height.
 The ellipsoid is completely parameterised by the semi-major axis **a** and the flattening **f**.

 ### **1.4.1 WGS84 Elipsoidal model: World Geodetic System 1984**

-The global positioning system (GPS) uses the world geodetic system 1984 (WGS84) to determine the location of a point near the surface of the Earth.
+The Global Positioning System (GPS) uses the world geodetic system 1984 (WGS84) to determine the location of a point near the surface of the Earth.

 <br/>
 <p align="center">